 When a group of computers is infected by malware controlled by a third party, it is known as a botnet (combo of robot and internet).
 Distributed Denial of Service Attacks (DDoS) are the most common use of botnets.
 These attacks can shut down a competitor’s website by overloading it with requests or blasting spam.

 In a ransomware attack, cybercriminals encrypt your website files so you can’t access them and demand you pay a fee to get them back.
-Unfortunately, there’s no guarantee that complying will restore your files; even if they are fixed, the files are often permanently corrupted.
+Even if your files are fixed, they are often permanently corrupted.
+Unfortunately, there’s no guarantee that complying will restore your files.

 And that’s just the tip of the iceberg.

-As you can see, malware plays a massive role in internet threats.
-But there are some things you can do to protect your site:
+As you can see, website malware plays a massive role in internet threats.
+However, there are some things you can do to protect your site:

 - Use secure passwords